 Our event is just the starting point to the TEDx ethos.
 From there we’ll look at hosting more regular meetups, TEDx Salon events and Actions.
-We’ll also engage with the wider TEDx community by participating in TEDx Live events and other collaborative efforts, and eventually we hope to do more of our own annual main events!
+We’ll also engage with the wider TEDx community by participating in TEDx Live events and other collaborative efforts, and keep building our society which has grown rapidly in its first year of affiliation with the University.

 In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that bring people together to share a TED- like experience.
 At a TEDx event, TEDTalks video and live speakers combine to spark deep discussion and connection in a small group.
 These local, self-organized events are branded TEDx, where x=independently organized TED event.